getcollective-ai/docs/PLAN.md

 ## Interface

 - start with a CLI interface that communicates with executor
-    - vim-like bindings (in the future
+    - vim-like bindings (in the future will not need to be vim)

 ## Services

 - Define a protocol communicating between executor and interface.
 - allow for custom interface.
 In the future will probably have a dedicated GUI that will not necessarily need vim bindings

+## Db

+- Communicate to db-service with protocol
+- Focus on making this really easy to install.
+For this reason, probably start with SQLite but consider in the future users might connect to a remote Db to have their data synced with OAuth